 The most iconic bridge in Porto, stretching across the magnificent Douro River, is the Dom Luís I Bridge.
 The bridge is functional, connecting downtown Porto with Vila Nova de Gaia and its Port wine cellars.

 There’s a pedestrian walkway across the bridge separate to the car section, so you can take a leisurely walk across.
-This is one of the best places to take photos in Porto, so take advantage of this and snap to your heart’s content!
+This is one of the best photo spots in Porto, so take advantage of this and snap to your heart’s content!

 I actually think this was my favourite viewpoint in Porto, since the views were so panoramic, but if you’re scared of heights you might want to give it a miss – definitely don’t look down!